-Harry Keiley is elected chair, Sharon Hendricks will serve as vice chair
+Harry Keiley will serve as chair, and Sharon Hendricks will serve as vice chair

-The 12-member Teachers’ Retirement Board nominates and elects its chair and vice chair annually.
-The newly-elected officers assume their posts immediately.
+The 12-member board nominates and elects its chair and vice chair annually, and the newly elected officers assume their posts immediately.
 The chair and vice chair provide board leadership, direction and policy development for the largest educator-only pension fund in the world.
-The election took place at Thursday’s Teachers’ Retirement Board meeting.

 Harry Keiley is a high school teacher with the Santa Monica-Malibu Unified School District and was elected to the Teachers’ Retirement Board in 2007.
-He has served as the president of Santa Monica-Malibu Classroom Teachers Association and chair of the California Teachers Association Political Involvement Committee.
+He has served as the president of the Santa Monica-Malibu Classroom Teachers Association and chair of the California Teachers Association Political Involvement Committee.
 Keiley will also serve as vice chair of CalSTRS’ Investment and Compensation committees.

-Ms. Hendricks is a speech professor with the Los Angeles Community College District and was elected to the Teachers’ Retirement Board in 2011.
-She also serves as president of the American Federation of Teachers, local 1521 chapter at Los Angeles City College.
-Ms. Hendricks is active in the Community College Council of the California Federation of Teachers.
+Sharon Hendricks is a communications studies instructor with the Los Angeles Community College District and was elected to the Teachers’ Retirement Board in 2011.
+She also serves as treasurer and retirement liaison for the Los Angeles College Faculty Guild, AFT 1521, and is active in the Community College Council of the California Federation of Teachers.
 In addition to her position as board vice chair, Hendricks will also serve as chair of CalSTRS’ Compensation and Board Governance committees.